6 min read

 What does 'sold out' on GolfNow actually mean?

-Is there a service that books golf tee times for you?
+Is there a service that finds golf tee times for you?

 Yes.
-Carl is a text-based golf tee time concierge that searches GolfNow, TeeOff, and calls pro shops directly to find and book tee times in the Boston area.
-You text your preferences and Carl handles the rest.
+Carl is a text-based golf tee time concierge that searches GolfNow, TeeOff, and direct course channels for Boston-area options.
+You text your preferences; Carl sends back ranked choices and a direct booking link.

 Why do golf courses have tee times available by phone but not online?